vikram-p-velankar/PhyKeyGen/README.md

 Once we get the hamming distance we use key generation techniques using cascade and checking down the integrity of files after using cascade and generating a key and comparing the entropy and again.

 The resulting keys and cascading methods will show how the keys work against attacker preventing it from gaining access to the files.

+## Work of June 2022 as a Summer intern at Avignon University